Skip to main content

 });

-// Called once after all models have been collected
+// Called once after all models are collected

 $ranger->onModels(function (Collection $models) {